myboyhood/myboyhood.github.io/_pages/about.md

 - ## Fast Flight with Fuzzy Decision and Multimodal Control

   As a collaboration research, we develop a fast flight of the flying robot with fuzzy decision and multimodal control tackling uncertainties.

+  **This work has been accepted by IEEE Transactions on Industrial Electronics**
   <iframe height=396 width=704 src="../images/Video-Fast_Flight_of_the_Flying_Robot_With_Fuzzy_Decision_and_Multimodal_Control_Tackling_Uncertainties-compressed.mp4">